svalio/atlassian-connect-express-encryption/README.md

 ### Running your Add-on Server

-If you've chosen the first option and have a local running instance of JIRA or Confluence, you're all set.
-Now all you need to do to run your add-on inside your local JIRA or Confluence instance is:
+In your project directory, run:

     node app.js

-This will boot up your Express server on the default port of 3000 and do the following:
+This will boot up your Express server on the default port of 3000.

-* Register your add-on's `atlassian-connect.json` (at <http://localhost:3000/atlassian-connect.json>) with the host
-* Start watching for changes to your `atlassian-connect.json`.
-If the file is modified, `atlassian-connect-express` will re-register your add-on with the host.

-The created project already contains a sample atlassian-connect.json file which adds a "Hello World" general page to your local running JIRA or Confluence instance.
-To ensure that everything is working as expected, navigate to your local running instance and check that a "Hello World" link is present in the application's header and displays a "Hello World" page when clicked.

 ### The Dev Loop